formancehq/numary-sdk-python/docs/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_transactions**
-> TransactionListResponse create_transactions(ledger, transactions)
+> CreateTransactions200Response create_transactions(ledger, transactions)

-Create Transactions Batch

-Create a new ledger transactions batch Commit a batch of new transactions to the ledger
+Create a new batch of transactions to a ledger.

 ### Example